 Highlights from nampiLLai‘s introduction

-Some explain that this decad explains sarvEsvaran’s aiswaryam (wealth/control); Others say that this decad explains the nature of Iswara (supreme lord).
-Some others say that since AzhwAr said “pAdi iLaippilam” in 10th pAsuram of previous padhigam, here he is enjoying emperumAn. bhattar mercifully explained this as speaking about Arjava guNam (quality of honesty/sincerity). chEthanar (jIvAthmAs) are of three types – badhdhar (bound souls), mukthar (liberated souls), nithyar (ever-free souls).
-While mixing with them, instead of him forcing his views on them, he subdues himself to their expectation and mixes with them – thus his Arjavam (sincerity) is explained by AzhwAr.
+Some explain that this decad explains sarvEsvaran’s aiSwaryam (wealth/control); Others say that this decad explains the nature of ISwara (supreme lord).
+Some others say that since AzhwAr said “pAdi iLaippilam” in 10th pAsuram of previous padhigam, here he is enjoying emperumAn. bhattar mercifully explained this as speaking about Arjava guNam (quality of honesty/sincerity). chEthanas (jIvAthmAs) are of three types – badhdhas (bound souls), mukthas (liberated souls), nithyas (ever-free souls).
+While mixing with them, instead of his forcing his views on them, he subdues himself to their expectation and mixes with them – thus his Arjavam (sincerity) is explained by AzhwAr.

 Each pAsuram is discussed subsequently.